When your child misbehaves, how do you respond?

 - Select your tools and decorate the space.

-- Introduce the tools during non-heated moments and create playful rituals.
+Introduce the tools during calm moments using playful rituals.

 When you are feeling dysregulated, show your children that the Calming Corner is for all ages.
 Go to the space, point to your emotion on the poster, and choose a calming strategy, just as we ask our kiddos to do.
 Our children learn by watching what we do so reinforce the behavior you desire by doing it yourself!